Extracellular Matrix Analogs, Cell, and Tissue Engineering

-My research addresses a critical bottleneck in the design of such materials that arises from the heterogeneity of the tissues and organs in our bodies.
-As tissues can be dynamic, spatially-patterned, or inhomogeneous over multiple length and time scales, my lab has developed novel approaches to engineer biomaterials at the structural and biomolecular level in order to replicate these heterogeneities.
+My research addresses a critical bottleneck in the design of such materials that arise from the heterogeneity of the tissues and organs in our bodies.
+As tissues can be dynamic, spatially-patterned, or inhomogeneous over multiple lengths and time scales, my lab has developed novel approaches to engineer biomaterials at the structural and biomolecular level in order to replicate these heterogeneities.

 Our efforts provide valuable new insight regarding the degree of biomaterial complexity required to instruct cell behavior in the context of development, disease, and regeneration.
 The major original and significant contributions of my work are:

 - Techniques to create spatially-graded or overlapping patterns of cells, matrix, and biomolecular cues across three-dimensional biomaterials.